digiltd/oh-rtd-test/eBus-Binding.md

 Parameter      | Description
 ---            | ---
-id             | Defined together with ``class`` to read a value from eBus.
+id             | Defined together with ``class`` to read a value from eBUS.
 The ``class`` is required to distinguish modules in your system.
-Sometimes you can access the same value with different id/class combinations with different precisions. class          | Together with ``id`` it addresses a unique value from your system. dst            | Filter telegrams for a specified destination eBus address (hex string). src            | Filter telegrams for a specified source eBus address (hex string).
+Sometimes you can access the same value with different id/class combinations with different precisions. class          | Together with ``id`` it addresses a unique value from your system. dst            | Filter telegrams for a specified destination eBUS address (hex string). src            | Filter telegrams for a specified source eBUS address (hex string).

 #### Writing parameter